Blog

 9/14/25

 Literature — The Stone Door by Leonora Carrington.
 Super weird, as should be expected from my dear personal friend, Ms. Carrington.
-I’m loving it, as I do most things she’s done.
+I’m loving it, as I do most things she’s responsible for.

 Film— The Long Walk (2025) dir. by Francis Lawrence.
 As a teenager, I was a huge Stephen King fan and I absolutely loved this book so I was both excited and apprehensive to see it adapted for the screen.
 I couldn’t have been more pleased.
 Every performance was phenomenal—David Jonsson in particular—and every character, no matter how brief their time, was treated with such care.
 I gasped, I cried.
 I lean toward purism in book adaptations, but every choice seemed deliberate and well thought out.
 If Francis Lawrence wants to email me, I have a few notes on the end, but I’ll save that for private correspondence.